Table of Contents

 - Mitosis: What is the mitotic index?
 Is it atypical?

 - Grade of differentiation: How similar is the biopsy to originating tissue or cells?

-- G3: Tissue sample is slightly differentiated, highly malignant.
+- G3: Slightly differentiated, highly malignant

-As you can see, the level of differentiation decreases with increasing level of malignancy.
+The level of differentiation decreases with increasing level of malignancy.